 Through the VMware Cloud Director User Interface, users can create storage buckets and upload and tag unstructured files (objects) of various types.
 These files can be easily accessed with Uniform Resource Locator (URL) links or directly previewed from the OSE plug-in.
 For protection, versioning and object lock can be applied to the S3 bucket objects.
-Tenant users can also restore objects from AWS S3 Glacier and Glacier Deep storage classes.
-The objects of Cloudian buckets can also be replicated across data centers by setting up an org-level storage policy or changing it individually per tenant.
-In OSE 2.2, Cloudian buckets can also be replicated across regions.
+Archived objects in AWS S3 buckets can also be restored, which is basically changing their status from archived to frequently accessed objects to view their content.
+The objects of Cloudian buckets can also be replicated across data centers by setting up an org-level storage policy or changing it individually per a tenant.